lesinigo/sdm2influx/README.md

 ## whishlist

 * add `setup.py` and other goodies needed to publish on [PyPi](https://pypi.org)
-* refactor into reusable classes with proper logging
 * add support for multiple energy meters
 * add support for combined measurements
   * meter 1 on main line, meter 2 on sub-line X, meter 3 on sub-line Y, no meter on sub-line Z: 1-(2+3) = sub-line Z